Donors Double the Size of Unique Elephant Sanctuary

-When sweet Shaba was just a baby, her mother was killed right in front of her.
-Shaba was traumatized by this horrific event.
-At the elephant sanctuary, she was able to heal and grow strong again.
-Now, Shaba is the star of the show.
-She is one incredibly special elephant!
+Fortunately, she was taken into Reteti, where she was able to heal and grow strong again.
+And now, Shaba is the star of the show.
+She is one special elephant!
 We affectionately call her “Shaba the mama” because of the way she has made herself matriarch of the orphan herd.

-Under the watchful eye of Shaba and their keepers, these little elephants are thriving.
+Under the watchful eye of Shaba and the caretakers, these little elephants are thriving.
 Without the generous support of friends like you, Shaba would have died—a second victim of her mother’s death.
 But thanks to you, twice as many elephants, like Shaba, have a fighting chance.